parag8487/Code_review_platform/README.md

    - Generate a new app password for "Mail"
    - Use this password as your `GMAIL_APP_PASSWORD`

-2. Set the environment variables:
+2. Set the environment variables in your `.env` file:
    ```env
    GMAIL_USER=your-email@gmail.com
    GMAIL_APP_PASSWORD=your-app-password